ijin82/Wanda-XFCE/README.md

 Wanda fish like script :)

-Firstly created & used on Linux Mint 17.1 XFCE
+Originally created and used on Linux Mint 17.1 XFCE

 How to use
 --